 After a short tea break Tom will then discuss various processing techniques that can be used in conjunction with the review of images and debrief at the end of the session.
 By using the Adobe software: Lightroom, Tom will go into detail about cropping, lightening/darkening images, adding contrast and image sharpening etc and various other techniques to help replicate on the screen how you saw the scene in front of you at the time.

-After the photoshoot, there will be opportunity to review images back in the classroom.
+After the photoshoot, the group will return to Lacock where there will be opportunity to review images back in the classroom.

 Bring your camera, with fully charged battery, plenty of space for images and the longest lens you have, plus a tripod if you have one.